How to be Assertive Without Being Seen as Aggressive

 by Karol Figueroa Banks, Gallup-Certified Strengths Coach

 No one likes being called difficult.
 It’s demeaning, hurtful, and outright insulting.
 It can also damage your professional reputation.
 Women in positions of leadership sometimes have this problem to the extreme – especially if they are good at their jobs.
-They are often labeled a “difficult” boss for being a high-achiever and for pushing people to get results.
-What often underlies this unfair typecasting is the perception that women in leadership are too “assertive”.
+They are often labeled “difficult” for being high achievers and for pushing people to get results.
+What often underlies this unfair typecasting is the perception that women in leadership are too “assertive.”

-Assertiveness is a highly-valued workplace quality important for those in positions of leadership.
-However, a thin line exists between what is considered assertive vs what is considered aggressive.
-Technically, it is when assertiveness (asking what you want/need) becomes aggressive (asking in a way that others feel intruded upon or emotionally/physically hurt).
-Sometimes, however, even if one politely but firmly states their case, it can be perceived as a form of aggression or hostility.
+Assertiveness is a highly valued workplace quality that's important for those in positions of leadership.
+However, a thin line exists between what is considered assertive and what is considered aggressive.
+Technically, it is when assertiveness (asking for what you want/need) becomes aggressive (asking in a way that others feel intruded upon or emotionally/physically hurt).
+Sometimes, however, even if you politely but firmly state your case, it can be perceived as a form of aggression or hostility.

 Despite this difficulty, I have great news!
-It is possible to overcome this unfair stereotyping and come across as both resilient and polite, feminine, and confident.
-The following tips can help you appear both gracious and but assertive at the same time:
+It's possible to overcome this unfair stereotyping and come across as resilient and polite, feminine and confident.
+The following tips can help you appear both gracious and assertive at the same time:

 Improve your emotional intelligence.

 Work-life primarily involves interacting with people: managing subordinates, reporting to a boss, or working alongside your colleagues.
-Career success is therefore inextricably linked to what other people think of them: individuals who are 'nicer' or 'friendlier' and more comfortable to be with can expect to do better across a wide range of jobs, particularly those with a strong interpersonal component.
-It has also been shown that emotional intelligence is a stronger predictor of success than competence.
-To improve your self-awareness and your ability to manage your emotions, consider practicing mindfulness and meditation.
-It's been said that a habit takes 20 days to establish, and attaching a new habit with an existing routine is critical for success.
-We recommend meditating first thing in the morning, right before or after you brush your teeth, or last thing before you go to bed at night.
-This makes it easy to remember, and it feels good to have a positive thing to check off your to-do list each day.
+Career success is inextricably linked to what other people think of you: individuals who are 'nicer' or 'friendlier' and more comfortable to be with can expect to do better across a wide range of jobs, particularly those with a strong interpersonal component.
+Emotional intelligence is a stronger predictor of success than competence.

 Communicate competence with warmth.

 Women often use language full of qualifiers (I think, probably, maybe, very) and permissions (sorry, excuse me) to avoid appearing too aggressive when making requests or stating their views.
 This type of language can negatively affect perceptions of competence by suggesting uncertainty or weakness.
-Women can avoid appearing weak by keeping their communication clear and direct but add warm opening or closing messages to their statements.
-For example, greeting people with a friendly smile or ending emails with warm sign-offs.
+Women can avoid appearing weak by keeping their communication clear and direct while adding warm opening or closing messages to their statements, for example, greeting people with a friendly smile or ending emails with warm sign-offs.

 Feedback is extremely important for progress.
-In fact, it’s a necessary function in an organization that allows it to grow, become more effective and more efficient.
-However, the method in which feedback is delivered is vital to its outcome.
-Most people feel offended at receiving public feedback - it can be embarrassing and hurtful.
-Furthermore, it can make a superior seem aggressive and uncaring.
-It is therefore always advisable to dispense feedback in person and in private.
-It gives employees the freedom to ask questions and learn from their mistakes.
+It’s a necessary function in an organization, allowing it to grow and become more effective and efficient.
+However, the feedback delivery method is as important as the message.
+Most people feel offended by receiving public feedback - it can be embarrassing and hurtful.
+If this feedback is given by a senior-level person in a public forum, it can make the individual seem aggressive and uncaring.
+If you are going to give someone feedback, give it in person and in private.
+This provides employees with the freedom to ask questions and learn from their mistakes in a more comfortable environment.

 Be concise.

-It has been found that women who are verbose or talk at length are unfairly perceived as less competent and more aggressive than their male counterparts.
+Women who are verbose are unfairly perceived as less competent and more aggressive than their male counterparts.
 Try to be succinct and to the point.
 This effectively communicates competence and assertiveness.

 Focus on clarity and facts – keep emotion out.